-Ladder offers term life insurance policies which provide coverage for a fixed amount of time (i.e. 10, 15, 20, 25, or 30 years).
+Ladder offers term life insurance policies which provide coverage for a fixed amount of time (10, 15, 20, 25, or 30 years).
 The life insurance term is determined at the time of purchase.
-The payout, also known as the death benefit, is fixed* throughout the term unless you decide to "Ladder" your policy.
+The payout, also known as the death benefit, is fixed throughout the term unless you decide to Ladder your policy (see note below).

 With term policies, the death benefit is paid out upon the death of the insured provided that the death occurs within the policy term.
 However, if the insured outlives the term policy, and dies after the term has ended, there is no death benefit payout.